equivalent/test_podcast/README.md

 so I' will be able to call in (haml) views something like

-    = item.display_titel
+    = item.display_title
     = item.url

-I written some tests around this, I don't know if they are 100% passing when we run *rspec* I was just doing TDD in haste and  only red-green was in my head.
+I written some tests around this, I don't know if they are 100% passing when we run *rspec*, I was just doing TDD in haste and  only red-green was in my head.

+start rails server, and it will run (root page)